 Pension Draw-Down Options

-When reinvesting in an ARF you decide on the type of fund you would like to invest in, and the amount of investment risk that you’re comfortable with.
+When reinvesting in an ARF, with the aid of your financial broker, you decide on the type of funds you would like to invest in, and the amount of investment risk that you’re comfortable with.

 How an ARF Works – Rules on Withdrawals